 The Tamer Tamed

-Written twenty years after Shakespeare's original, The Tamer Tamed is also a revealing insight into changing attitudes to women and marriage in the Jacobean period.
+Written in 1611, twenty years after Shakespeare's original, The Tamer Tamed is also a revealing insight into changing attitudes to women and marriage in the Jacobean period.

 The plays in the RSC Classics series reflect the diversity of styles, themes and subjects of the Elizabethan and Jacobean stage, and include a 'new' addition to the Shakespeare canon.

 'Wonderfully exhilarating proto-feminist piece, combining outrageous humour with rich humanity and good sense'Daily Telegraph

 Royalty Free: You do not need to apply for rights to perform this play.

 Also by John Fletcher: